-One way to answer this question is to use a benefit-cost framework.
-Quantifying the benefits and costs of reducing emissions is a difficult task, primarily because uncertainties loom very large in the case of climate change.
-On the benefits side, analysts are required to estimate the damages that will be avoided 100 years hence, by stabilizing CO_2 as it affects not only global agriculture and human health but also species extinction and biodiversity.
+Economists typically answer this type of question using a benefit-cost framework.
+How big are the benefits of reducing warming?
+And what would it cost?
+Would phasing out fossil fuels really wreck the economy?
+However, quantifying the benefits and costs of reducing emissions is a difficult task, primarily because uncertainties loom very large in the case of climate change.
+On the benefits side, analysts are required to estimate the damages that will be avoided 100 years hence by stabilizing $CO_2$ as it affects not only global agriculture and human health but also species extinction and biodiversity.
 Moreover, across the planet, some regions will gain and others will lose; impacts will be proportionately larger in poor countries and smaller in rich countries.
-Developing countries will be hardest hit because they tend already to be in warmer and drier parts of the planet-but more importantly, because they have fewer financial resources for adapting their agriculture or building sea walls.
+Developing countries will be hardest hit because they tend already to be in warmer and drier parts of the planet-but more importantly, because they have lesser financial resources for adapting their agriculture or building sea walls.

-Putting a monetary value on such benefits presents difficult issues, among them: How do we deal with uncertainty, and the possibility of cataclysmic change?
+Putting a monetary value on such benefits presents difficult issues, among them: How do we deal with uncertainty and the possibility of cataclysmic change?
 How do we value damage to future generations?
 Can we measure the value of intangible or "priceless" benefits such as human suffering and death averted or forests saved?
-How do we weigh the fact that certain countries will lose more than others in the warming process?
+How do we weigh the fact that some countries will lose more compared to others in the warming process?
 These are issues we explore in detail later in the book.

-Nevertheless, and bearing in mind these large uncertainties, two prominent economists-Sir Nicholas Stern, former head of the World Bank, and William Nordhaus from Yale University-have recently offered very different perspectives on the net benefits of aggressively reducing global warming pollution.
-The two researchers start with different estimates of "business-as-usual" warming by 2100; that is, the warming that would occur in the absence of any laws or government policies requiring or subsidizing emission reductions.
+Nevertheless, and bearing in mind these large uncertainties, two prominent economists- Sir Nicholas Stern, former head of the World Bank, and William Nordhaus from Yale University-have recently offered very different perspectives on the net benefits of aggressively reducing global warming pollution.
+The two researchers start with different estimates of "business-as-usual" warming by 2100, that is, the warming that would occur in the absence of any laws or government policies requiring or subsidizing emission reductions.
 Stern explores a range of between 5 and 11 degrees F of warming from current levels, while Nordhaus focuses on a single warming estimate, a "best guess" of under 5 degrees F.

-Stern's projections are that, unchecked, global warming would reduce global output of goods and services from 5 to 20%, and the higher end is more likely.
-(For a reference point, the Great Depression of the 1930s led to a reduction in U.S. GDP of 25%.)

-Nordhaus is much more sanguine, arguing that by 2100, the impacts would be closer to a significant but much smaller 3% of world output.5
+Stern's projections are that, unchecked, global warming would reduce global output of goods and services from 5 to 20 percent, and the higher end is more likely.
+(For a reference point, the Great Depression of the 1930s led to a reduction in U.S. GDP of 25 percent.)
+Nordhaus is much more sanguine, arguing that by 2100, the impacts would be closer to a significant but much smaller 3 percent of world output.